 Programs – help plan and host JETAANC events and activities throughout the region and year, or volunteer at an event to learn more about what we do and how you can get more involved!

-Communications – help gather information to produce our email newsletter and update our website and Facebook page.
+Communications – help gather information to produce our email newsletter and update our website and Facebook page and group.

 Finance – help manage our chapter’s finances, including budgeting for events and tracking expenditures, especially if you’re interested in becoming a chapter Treasurer one day!